Titanium Aerospace Castings

 Now consider that those trucks never actually made contact with each other!
 The physical matter contained within their metallic atoms – the neutrons, protons, and electrons – never made physical contact with the matter in the other vehicle.
-Instead, the electron shells of the various atoms within the structures were merely forced closer together than normal.
+Instead, the electron shells of the various atoms within the structures were merely forced closer together than normal for a brief instant by electrorepulsive forces.
 The relatively large distances between atomic nuclei allowed for the two vehicles to appear to collide with devastating consequences, but there was never any actual physical contact between the two.

 All interactions between the two vehicles were caused by atomic shell electric forces acting against each other.
 These similarly charged atomic shells – think of two magnets – repelling each other with ever increasing opposing forces as they are brought closer together.
 The relatively vast amount of distance between atoms combined with the immense strength of these electrical forces are enough to prevent any direct contact between the atoms – in spite of the immense devastation illustrated by the apparent ‘collision’.